trifosaiin/trifosaiinsimamora/photos.md

 ---
 ## Savannah Sparrow
 ![Survey]({{ "/assets/images/photo2.JPG" | relative_url }})
-Savannah Sparrow at the top of passive acoustic monitor of SWIFT
+Savannah Sparrow at the top of the passive acoustic monitor of SWIFT unit.